Craps: All About the Craps Game

 1Allocating Session Bankrolls

-New players on the craps table should always allocate a session bankroll, i.e. the money they can afford to lose every time they visit the table.
-A good way to do that is to separate the entire gambling bankroll for the week into smaller bankrolls – each of them, however, should be enough to last ten different shooters or at least ten rounds of craps.
+New players at the craps table should always allocate a session bankroll, i.e., the money they can afford to lose each time they visit the table.
+A good way to do this is to separate the entire gambling bankroll for the week into smaller bankrolls – each one, however, should be sufficient to last through ten different shooters or at least ten rounds of craps.

 2Win Goals and Loss Limits

-Another method to avoid spending too much money at the craps table is to set win goals or loss limits.
-It is even better to do both – the loss limit should never exceed 50%, while a good win goal is 30% of the entire bankroll.
-The idea is to stop before you lose all your money or with win goals, to stop while you still have some profits.
+Another way to avoid spending too much money at the craps table is to set win goals or loss limits.
+Even better, do both – the loss limit should never exceed 50%, while a good win goal is 30% of your entire bankroll.
+The idea is to stop before you lose all your money or, if you reach your win goal, to quit while you’re still ahead.

 3Winning and Losing Streaks

-Winning and losing streaks are a reality in gambling and at the same time, they are absolutely random.
-Craps players should not continue playing after 6 or 7 consecutive losses (5 losses is even a better limit) and wait for their bad luck to change.
+Winning and losing streaks are a reality in gambling; at the same time, they are absolutely random.
+Craps players should not continue playing after six or seven consecutive losses (five losses is an even better limit); instead, they should wait for their luck to change.
 Winning streaks are also random, so players can never be certain that the next bet will win.

 4Betting Systems to Avoid

-Craps players should know that progressive systems do not guarantee winnings and while some of them are often useful for money management, others can be devastating.
-Negative progressions, in particular, should be avoided at all times, as they include exceptionally high risk.
-The Martingale, for instance, requires doubling the bet after a loss and returning to the original stake after a win – this could be very risky if the player is in a long losing streak.
+Craps players should know that progressive betting systems do not guarantee winnings, and while some can help with bankroll management, others can be devastating.
+Negative progressions, in particular, should be avoided at all times, as they carry exceptionally high risk.
+The Martingale system, for example, requires doubling the bet after a loss and returning to the original stake after a win – an approach that can be very risky during a prolonged losing streak.

 FAQ